 The final stage in the Templeton’s cycle is euphoria.
 As investors throw caution to the wind and look for the next hot investment, euphoria can lead them to dismiss fundamental economic issues and continue to look for reasons why the market should continue rising.
 Emotions and biases are often investors’ nemeses.
 Because investments aren’t intuitive, investors often sell equities when they should be holding or buying.
 Making poorly-timed investment decisions based on emotion can threaten your ability to achieve your longer-term investment goals.

 Being bullish is a form of optimism and means believing the market will rise in the foreseeable future.
 History has shown bull markets last longer and returns are stronger, on average, than bear markets’ losses.
-Dating back to 1949, S&P bull markets have lasted from 26 months to as many as 113 months.i Since 1946, there have been 11 S&P bear markets with an average decline of 34% and an average duration of 16 months.ii During the same period, S&P bull markets—not including the current one—have averaged nearly five years in duration and 149% in the S&P 500 Price Index.iii
+Dating back to 1949, S&P bull markets have lasted from 26 months to as many as 113 months.i Since 1946, there have been 11 S&P bear markets with an average decline of 34% and an average duration of 16 months.ii During the same period, S&P bull markets—prior to the most recent one—averaged nearly five years in duration and 149% in the S&P 500 Price Index.iii

 During bear markets, investors who act on emotion typically sell their investments near market lows.
 Due to the losses incurred, investors may be reluctant to invest again when the market initially rebounds.
 They want more proof the rebound isn’t just a temporary bounce.
 As they wait on the sidelines, they miss out on the often steep bull market beginning.
 This mistake can be especially costly because investors often endure much of a downturn, and miss the initial rebound, which can help them recoup some of their losses—further detracting from their longer-term returns.
 Missing this initial upswing can set investors further back and may even prevent them from reaching their long-term financial goals.
 That’s one more reason why reacting emotionally to market developments can be costly in the long run.